flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

   Dial heading knob to the desired heading and pull knob for Selected Heading Mode.
 The aircraft will automatically change course to the new heading.
 If you want the aircraft to follow the planned route again you can push the knob for Managed Heading Mode.

 - **Direct course to a waypoint (DIR TO)** <br/>
   ATC regularly instructs us to go "direct to (waypoint) XYZ".
-Use the ECAM DIR page to select the waypoint from the plight plan's list of waypoints.
+Use the ECAM DIR page to select the waypoint from the flight plan's list of waypoints.
 In rare cases it is a waypoint not in the current flight plan then you can enter a new waypoint in the MCDU and put it into the upper left entry field.
 Select DIRECT* on the rght bottom to execute the change.

     ![ECAM direct to](../assets/beginner-guide/takeoff-climb-cruise/Dir-to.png "ECAM direct to"){ loading=lazy }